Karl Dönitz: Nazism and antisemitism

 His fellow officers noted he was under Hitler's influence, and closely wedded to Nazi ideology.
-On German Heroes' Day (12 March) of 1944, Dönitz declared that, without Adolf Hitler, Germany would be beset by "the poison of Jewry," and the country destroyed for lack of the "uncompromising ideology" of National Socialism:
+On German Heroes' Day (12 March) of 1944, Dönitz declared that, without Adolf Hitler, Germany would be beset by "the poison of Jewry," and the country destroyed for lack of the "uncompromising ideology" of Nazism:

 At the Nuremberg trials, Dönitz claimed the statement about the "poison of Jewry" was regarding "the endurance, the power to endure, of the people, as it was composed, could be better preserved than if there were Jewish elements in the nation."
-Later, during the Nuremberg trials, Dönitz claimed to know nothing about the extermination of Jews and declared that nobody among "my men thought about violence against Jews."
+Later, during the Nuremberg trials, Dönitz claimed to know nothing about the extermination of Jews and declared that "nobody among my men thought about violence against Jews."
 Dönitz told Leon Goldensohn, an American psychiatrist at Nuremberg, "I never had any idea of the goings-on as far as Jews were concerned.
 Hitler said each man should take care of his business and mine was U-boats and the Navy."
-After the war, Dönitz tried to hide his knowledge of the Holocaust.
+Following the war, Dönitz tried to hide his knowledge of the Holocaust.
 He was present at the October 1943 Posen Conference where Himmler described the mass murder of Jews with the intent of making the audience complicit in this crime.
-It cannot be proven beyond doubt that he was present during Himmler's segment of the conference, which openly discussed the murder of European Jews.
+It cannot be proven beyond doubt that he was present during Himmler's segment of the conference, which openly discussed the mass murder of European Jews.

 Even after the Nuremberg Trials, with the crimes of the Nazi state well-known, Dönitz remained an antisemite.
 In April 1953, he told Speer that if it was the choice of the Americans and not the Jews, he would have been released.